Sevdaliza: 2019–present: Shabrang, Ride or Die, Alibi, and Heroina

 On March 8, 2019, Sevdaliza released a new single which would be the beginning of a new musical chapter in her career, "Darkest Hour".
 It was succeeded by the non-album single "Martyr" the following month.

-Sevdaliza then released three singles in 2020, "Oh My God", "Lamp Lady" and "Joanna", before announcing her second studio album Shabrang, which released 28 August 2020.
+Sevdaliza then released three singles in 2020, "Oh My God", "Lamp Lady" and "Joanna", before announcing her second studio album Shabrang, with a release of 28 August 2020.
 Shabrang also features the single "Human Nature", which also appeared on her 2018 extended play The Calling.